DyversHands/www.DyversHands.com/_pages/tableau.md

 Written & Designed by: Christopher Allen <ChristopherA@DyversHands.com>

-©2022-23 by Dyvers Hands Productions, LLC. — All Rights Reserved

-(no license is granted for redistribution or derivation without permission, however, our goal is CC-BY-SA after a successful Kickstarter stretch goal)
+©2022-23 by Dyvers Hands Productions, LLC. — All Rights Reserved (no license is granted for redistribution or derivation without permission).

 Images © original creators & are Permissively Licensed.
 More info & image credits at www.DyversHands.com/Tableau

 Tableau Games™, Dyvers Hands™, Twilight Road™, and Gate Watch™ are trademarks of Dyvers Hands Productions LLC.

 Creative Contributors: Shannon Appelcline, Aaron Reed